Updated: 5 November 2020

-Cleans must be skipped if a customer or Housekeeper has coronavirus symptoms, has been advised to self-isolate, or has been told to shield.
+The most important point is that cleans must be skipped if a customer or Housekeeper has coronavirus symptoms or has been told to self-isolate.
 Customers have the option to continue paying for their cleans in the event they or their Housekeeper needs to skip cleans.

-Please see below for the guidelines we're asking both customers and Housekeepers to follow.
+Please see below for the full guidelines we're asking customers and Housekeepers to follow.

 Guidelines for customers

-- Customers should skip cleans or pause their account if anybody in their home has coronavirus symptoms, has been advised to self-isolate, or has been told to shield
+- Customers should skip cleans or pause their account if anybody in their home has coronavirus symptoms or has been told to self-isolate

 - Customers should take extra care in observing social distancing if anybody in their home is clinically vulnerable

 - Vulnerable customers should consider isolating themselves to a single room while their Housekeeper is working, or scheduling the clean for a time when they are not at home

 - Customers should open windows where possible and turn on extractor fans for ventilation